 Read the syllabus all the way to the end.
 It contains important information.
 On the first day of class, please ask questions about anything you do not understand.
 Your continued enrollment in the course implies your understanding and acceptance of the information in the syllabus.
 There are multiple online assessments, and in-class quizzes.
-Lectures are traditional in-person lectures, with the exception of four scheduled on-line lectures, and exams are traditional in-person proctored multiple choice exams.
+Lectures are traditional in-person lectures, and exams are traditional in-person proctored multiple choice exams.

-Required Text: Schwartz, Memory (2013).
+Required Text: Schwartz, Memory, Third Edition (2018).
 The book is available at the University Bookstore.
 There are also online options.
-There are going to be required articles from both science magazines and scholarly journals for you to read.
+There are typically required articles from both science magazines and scholarly journals for you to read.
 These will be posted on the Sakai site.

-Required app or device for in-class quizzes: The Turning Technology's ResponseWare (an app that will work on your phone, your laptop or your tablet device) OR Turning Technologies RF clicker is required, NOT the long white eClicker.
-You must pay for the app, to be able to continue to use it.
-Your license is good for an academic year.
-Your in-class quiz scores are 20% of your grade.
-Register your account ID or device ID on Sakai, using the Turning Technologies link.
+Required app or device for in-class quizzes: The iClicker cloud app is required.
+This enables you to respond to quizzes in class with your phone, tablet or laptop.
+You must pay for the app, to be able to continue to use it after the 2-week trial period.
+You may purchase a license for varying periods.
+Your inclass quiz scores are 20% of your grade.
+Register your account ID or device ID on Sakai, using the iClicker link.
+Just a hint... if you are browsing other sites during class, you are likely to miss quiz questions.